-Tom is a specialist in music and creative industries policy and strategy.
+Tom is a specialist in music and creative industries policy, strategy and campaigns.

 Tom has also played a key role in major debates on copyright policy.
 This includes campaigning to support music rights in the Copyright Directive and organising a successful industry wide judicial review of Coalition Government plans to introduce an exception to copyright for private copying without fair compensation.